loveencounterflow/dbay/README-benchmarks.md

 system access *per se*, it's the implicit transactions that wrap each and every statement** in a pair of `begin transaction`, `commit` statements. **Curiously, slowdown-by-transaction is much more pronounced with RAM disks as opposed to SSD access**, as shown by the paltry `bsqlt_tmpfs 8.9%` result.
-I have no explanation for that performance cliff other than that maybe SSD access is better 'hidden' across hardware components and threads when using SSDs.
+I have no explanation for that performance cliff other than that maybe disk writes are better managed between hardware components and threads when using SSDs.